gitlabhq/gitlabhq/doc/api/notes.md

 + `id` (required) - The ID of a project
 + `body` (required) - The content of a note

-Return values:

-+ `201 Created` on success and the new wall note
-+ `400 Bad Request` if attribute body is not given
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if something else fails

 ## Issues